Substance use - prescription drugs

 Substance use disorder - prescription drugs; Substance abuse - prescription drugs; Drug abuse - prescription drugs; Drug use - prescription drugs; Narcotics - substance use; Opioid - substance use; Sedative - substance use; Hypnotic - substance use; Benzodiazepine - substance use; Stimulant - substance use; Barbiturate - substance use; Codeine - substance use; Oxycodone - substance use; Hydrocodone - substance use; Morphine - substance use; Fentanyl - substance use

-Common kinds of drugs that are misused include depressants, opioids, and stimulants.
+Common types of drugs that are misused include depressants, opioids, and stimulants.

 These medicines are also known as tranquilizers and sedatives.
 They are prescribed to treat anxiety and sleep problems.